Circular Economy

 - Worked in partnership with WBCSD to develop Circular Transition Indicators (CTI), a quantitative framework that provides additional insights into circular performance while creating a common language to use with internal stakeholders and key decision makers in organizations and sectors of all sizes

-- Piloting a Social Organizational Life Cycle Assessment (SO-LCA) tool with the United Nations Environment Programme
+- Piloted a Social Organizational Life Cycle Assessment (SO-LCA) tool with the United Nations Environment Programme

-- Currently developing a Water Circularity Metric with WBCSD
+- Worked to develop Water Circularity Metric with WBCSD

 What we are learning is informing our own targets and initiatives.